Situational Graphs for Robot Navigation in Structured Indoor Environments: Related Works

 \subsection{Semantic SLAM}

-To improve the robustness and richness of representation of geometric SLAM, semantic SLAM has evolved with methods such as \cite{probablisitic_bowman}.
-VPS-SLAM \cite{vps_slam}, \cite{probablistic_doherty} estimate a geometric map and add semantic objects in the environment for jointly optimizing the robot pose and semantic object landmarks.
+To improve the robustness and richness of representation of geometric SLAM, semantic SLAM has evolved with methods such as \cite{probablisitic_bowman}, VPS-SLAM \cite{vps_slam}, \cite{probablistic_doherty} estimating a geometric map and adding semantic objects in the environment for jointly optimizing the robot pose and semantic object landmarks.
 Methods like \cite{kimera_only}, \cite{voxblox_plus} utilize object detections to create dense metric-semantic maps of the environment.
 Works using LiDAR sensors like LeGO-LOAM \cite{lego-loam} incorporate ground planes and line edges as high-level features from segmented point cloud data to improve robot poses and map estimates when compared against LOAM.
 SA-LOAM \cite{sa_loam} utilizes semantics from the environment like roads, buildings, traffic signs to improve the loop closure accuracy of LOAM.
 Similarly, methods like SUMA++ \cite{suma++} utilize semantics to filter out dynamic objects improving the robot pose and the map quality.
-All the above methods provide improved environment representation as well as the map estimate, but lack the inclusion of structural/topological constraints between different semantic elements to further increase the robustness of the environmental understanding and reasoning for the robot.
+SegMap \cite{segmap} presents a semantic mapping and localization solution, learning data-driven descriptors using segments extracted from 3D point clouds.
+All the above methods outperform their geometric SLAM counterparts being able to classify and map different semantic elements in the environment, but they can still suffer errors due to misidentification and errors in the pose estimate of the semantic elements.
+Adding structural/topological constraints between different semantic elements can further increase the robustness of the environmental understanding and reasoning for the robot.
 Similar to our approach, methods like $\pi-$LSAM \cite{pi_slam}, \cite{lidar_slam_with_plane_adj} utilize segmented planar features to create planar maps but as the other semantic SLAM approaches, they do not consider any topological/structural constraints between the planes.